2+2 Ministerial Dialogue: 2018

 The first summit was held on September 6 between the Minister of External Affairs, Sushma Swaraj, Defence Minister, Nirmala Sitharaman, Secretary of State Mike Pompeo, and Secretary of Defense Jim Mattis in New Delhi.
 The meeting between both sides reaffirmed the U.S.'s designation of India as a "Major Defense Partner".
 India was granted license-free exports, re-exports, and transfers under the License Exception Strategic Trade Authorization.
-India and the U.S. signed a Communications Compatibility and Security Agreement which facilitates interoperability between militaries the and sale of high-end technology.
+India and the U.S. signed a Communications Compatibility and Security Agreement which facilitates interoperability between militaries and sale of high-end technology.
 The summit resulted in both sides beginning negotiations for the Industrial Security Annex which would allow U.S. defense firms to sell military equipment to Indian partners.

 Among other things that were agreed upon was continuing to deepen cooperation in counterterrorism, facilitate peace in Afghanistan, increase further economic cooperation, and the establishment of six nuclear power plans in India between Nuclear Power Corporation of India and Westinghouse Electric Company.
 Representatives from both countries agreed to turn the meeting into an annual affair.

 2019

-The second summit was held on December 18 in Washington, D.C. between Mike Pompeo, Secretary of Defense Mark Esper, Minister of External Affairs, S. Jaishankar, and Minister of Defense Rajnath Singh.
+The second summit was held on December 18 in Washington, D.C., between Mike Pompeo, Secretary of Defense Mark Esper, Minister of External Affairs, S. Jaishankar, and Minister of Defense Rajnath Singh.
 The meeting revolved most of the areas of concern from the previous year.
 The ministers and secretaries welcomed the Quadrilateral Security Dialogue that was held between India, the United States, Australia, and Japan in September.

 The meeting resulted in both countries signing the Industrial Security Annex which allowed one-hundred and fourteen fighter jets to be sold to India.
 Both sides were still negotiating the final details of signing the Basic Exchange and Cooperation Agreement for Geo-spatial Cooperation agreement.